-Electronic communication (including email, websites, listservs, and voice mail) is used extensively at Iowa State University.
-In particular, email is a powerful electronic communication tool when used effectively.
-The university seeks to enable the distribution of email as efficiently as possible.
+Electronic communication (including e-mail, websites, listservs, and voice mail) is used extensively at Iowa State University.
+In particular, e-mail is a powerful communication tool, when used effectively.
+The university seeks to enable the distribution of e-mail as efficiently as possible.

-Because of the high volume of email as well as our dependence on its reliable delivery, it is important that we observe best practices to ensure effective use of email in a manner that is beneficial to all.
+Because of the high volume of e-mail, and our dependence on its reliable delivery, it is important we observe best practices.
+This ensures effective use of e-mail in a manner that is beneficial to all.

-Following guidelines for large-scale or mass email can help email traffic flow smoothly for everyone.
+Following guidelines for large-scale or mass e-mail can help e-mail traffic flow smoothly.

 - Ensure University resources are used effectively.

-To assist with effective communication to the university community, Iowa State University has many existing electronic communications or publications that are published or updated regularly.
-When you want to disseminate an announcement to the university community, you should use one of these methods if it is appropriate to the publication rather than doing your own mass email.
+To assist with effective communication to the university community, Iowa State University has many existing electronic communications or publications.
+These methods are published or updated regularly.
+When you want to make or send an announcement to the university community, use one of these methods, rather than doing your own mass e-mail.

-All faculty and staff receive Inside Update, a weekly email update of university news and announcements that supplements the faculty/staff newspaper.
+All faculty and staff receive Inside Update, a weekly e-mail update of university news and announcements that supplements the faculty/staff newspaper.
 Inside Update is sent on Wednesday evenings for arrival by Thursday morning.
 Departments are encouraged to submit short one-paragraph announcements that are of general interest to faculty and staff.
 To refer readers to additional information, include a Web address.
 Send submissions to email@example.com.

-News and announcements for faculty and staff that are of more specific interest than that included in Inside Update are posted online in Faculty/Staff Announcements .
+News and announcements for faculty and staff that are more specific than those included in Inside Update are posted online in Faculty/Staff Announcements .
 Send submissions to firstname.lastname@example.org.
 News and announcements specific to students are posted online in Student Announcements .
 Send submissions to email@example.com.

 The following best practices for mass mailings can help with the most efficient distribution.

-All electronic communications are expected to comply with federal and state laws, as well as University regulations and policies, including those governing public computing resources, security considerations, and ethics in computing.
+All electronic communications are expected to comply with federal and state laws, and University regulations and policies governing public computing resources, security considerations, and ethics in computing.

-Permission to mail to a group is not needed if you are the authorized agent for the group or are conducting normal University business (e.g., reminders to Library patrons about book due dates).
-The role of approval is delegated to specific governing groups (e.g., P&S Council may mail to P&S staff; Faculty Senate may mail to faculty).
+Permission to mail to a group is not needed if you are the authorized agent for the group or are conducting normal University business; e.g., reminders to Library patrons about book due dates.
+The role of approval is delegated to specific governing groups; e.g., P&S Council may mail to P&S staff and Faculty Senate may mail to faculty.
 Before using a list that someone else owns, you must ask permission to use it.
-Access to a list does not necessarily imply permission to use.
+Access to a list does not imply permission to use.

-If you wish to do a large mailing to a group and are from outside of the unit, area, or division, you must get approval from the office authorized to give permission to mail to that audience (see the table below).
+If you wish to do a large mailing to a group and are from outside of the group, you must get permission from the associated approving office for that group.
+(See the table below for approving office.)
 Exceptions or requests that fall outside the scope of this table will be handled on a case-by-case basis.
 Direct your request to the head of the division or unit for the intended audience.

 |Intended Audience||Approving Office||Contact or Delegate|